Health and wellness touch each of us differently. This is one person's story.

 Pro tip: Speaking of sun, if you apply any citrus oils to your skin, stay out of the sun.
 There can be a significant skin reaction to sunlight if you use these on your skin.

 Whether you’re planning to add these essential oils to an Epsom salt bath (which I highly recommend!) or take a few deep breaths of one before you sleep, I invite you to start incorporating them into your wellness routine.

 Start with the one that calls out to you the most, or go to a store and smell them all to see which one feels (or smells) best to you.
 When dealing with a chronic illness, there’s always so much to manage — so don’t make this another thing to add to your plate.
 Have fun with it and find the joy in discovering a new scent that helps lift your spirits in these dreary winter months!

 Essential oils aren’t monitored or approved by the FDA, so purchase products which have a reputation for purity and quality.
 Always dilute all essential oils in a carrier oil before applying to the skin or in the bath.
+Essential oils can also be diffused into the air and inhaled.
+Do not swallow essential oils.
 Consult your doctor or a certified aromatherapist for more information about using essential oils for your health.